Baby Proofing Your Home, Room by Room: 36 Areas to Address Around the House

 Kitchen and Dining Room

 A high chair is safest when you want to keep your toddler close to you in the kitchen.
 Once your child starts to walk, they'll want to follow you around everywhere on foot.
-The kitchen is a room full of hard surfaces and dangers, from foods and kitchen tools to hot grease and open flames.
+The kitchen is a room full of hard surfaces and dangers, from foods and kitchen tools like toasters, colorful portable blenders like Nutribullet, to hot grease and open flames.

 There are many ways to keep your child safe even while they're under foot in the kitchen.
-In this section, we'll discuss some tools and methods you can use to ensure that your little one is protected.
+In this section, we'll discuss some tools and methods you can use to upgrade your kitchen and ensure that your little one is protected.

 Cabinets can contain all kinds of hazards, including the cleaning products and other toxic products mentioned above.
 Breakable items like glass vases and jars present their own kind of hazard because they're breakable, and little shards can make big problems.
 Keep these cabinets latched with one of the many types of baby proof cabinet locks on the market.